 Cytosim is an Open Source project hosted on github.

-Download our beta software for Mac OSX 10.6+: cytosim-beta.zip.
+Download our software precompiled for Mac OSX 10.6+: cytosim.zip.

 This program is distributed in the hope that it will be useful, but withoug any warranty.

 It is provided 'as is' with absolutely no warranty of any kind, expressed or implied ...

 The package contains executables for 2D and 3D simulations, the current documentation and many sample configuration files.

 This package is updated irregularly, a version number is contained in bin/info.txt.

 Please, report your experience by email to support -- hat -- cytosim.org.